Meet our team

 Clare Scherer

 Clare started as a consultant with the Naval Children’s Charity in 2008 and became Chief Executive in 2018.
 She has a background in Fundraising, Strategy and Charity expertise.
-She is Co-Chair of the Educational Trusts Forum, Vice Chair of the SCiP Alliance Management Group, Chair of the SCiP Alliance Funders Forum and on the Steering Group of the SCiP Alliance Voice of the Service Child.
-She is a Trustee and Treasurer of Children England, a member of the Institute of Fundraising and the Institute of Leadership and Management and a Fellow of Clore.
-She was the General Manager and founder of Winston’s Wish West Sussex.
-She has a degree in Engineering and holds City & Guilds in Upholstery and Design and was formerly a member of the Association of Lighting Designers, working in the Theatre industry as a Lighting Designer in the 1980s.
+She is Co-Chair of the Educational Trusts Forum, Chair of the SCiP Alliance Management Group and the Cobseo Children’s Cluster, bringing together practitioners supporting Military children from tri-service organisations.
+She was the General Manager and founder of Winston’s Wish West Sussex, the child bereavement charity.
+She has a degree in Engineering and holds City & Guilds in Upholstery and Design and was formerly a member of the Association of Lighting Designers, working in the Theatre industry as a Lighting Designer throughout the 1980/90s.
+She was awarded an MBE in the King’s Birthday Honours 2023 for her work with Naval families.

 Sara Smith